 Read more about “Lost in the Backrooms”.

 When you decide to start “The Horizon”, you have to be patient.
-It’s quite possible that you won’t really understand what’s happening if you didn’t play the first two titles (“The Tower” and “The House of God”, which was already named by us as an honorable mention in the Storytelling category last year) of this exceptional jam game series.
-But even if that’s the case, you can’t deny that it has a very special atmosphere on its own.
+It is quite possible that you will not really understand what is happening if you did not play the first two titles (“The Tower” and “The House of God”, of which the latter was already named by us as an GOTY honorable mention in the Storytelling category last year) of this exceptional Bitsy game series.
+But even if that is the case, you cannot deny that it has a very special atmosphere on its own.
 The confusion, the fear, the hate, the hope – each sentence of this story as well as each jump between times and places builds it all up, questioning not only the core concept of identity, but reality itself.

 Read more about “The Horizon”.

-“Iketsuki” could be only viewed as a metroidvania with some creepy aesthetics, but there is much more to it.
+“Iketsuki” could be perceived just as a metroidvania with some creepy aesthetics, but there is so much more to it.
 We will find a beast with extremely long limbs, hiding or captured inside the chamber of a former castle.
 It wants food, or to be more precise: Fishes.
 As you travel through the vast lands of a dying world, you can collect so-called starseeds, which will help you to magically summon fishes to feed the creature.
-It feels a bit strange to do this, so that you might ask yourself while playing if that’s really the right thing to do, even though the monstrosity seems to be kind-hearted and polite when fed.
+It feels a bit strange to do this, so that you might ask yourself while playing if that is really the right thing to do, even though the monstrosity seems to be kind-hearted and polite when fed.
 Nonetheless, the real threat to this place has to be discovered by you.